What is the Urban Heat Island Effect, and How Can Irrigating Help?

 Find a Landscaper That Can Help

-A problem like heat islands will take the hard work and dedication of all of us to subdue, but perseverance is a mighty tool.
-Contact the landscape design experts at Lawrence Park Complete Garden Care for help incorporating strategies to combat this effect in your landscape design.
+A problem like heat islands will take the hard work and dedication of all of us to subdue.
+Luckily though, perseverance is a mighty tool.
+Contact the landscape design experts at Lawrence Park Complete Garden Care to combat this effect in your landscape design today!

 [1] The Urban Heat Island Effect in the City of Toronto.
 Research Gate.
 December 2015.
 Available online